0xArch3R/p1c0CTF_2019/N3w_0v3rflow/README.md

    0x00000000004007e7 <+27>:    ret

 ```
-So, we input 0x40 bytes to get to rbp & 0x8 bytes to override rbp + 0x6 bytes to override rip(so we avoid raising an excption)
+So, we input 0x40 bytes to get to rbp & 0x8 bytes to override rbp + 0x6 bytes to override rip(so we avoid raising an exception)

 now, load up gdb and try out your exploit.